 How do PPC ads work?

-When you start a PPC ad campaign, you’ll first have to do keyword research to gain insight into what keywords your audience searches for the most.
+When you start a PPC ad campaign, you’ll first have to do keyword research to gain insight into which keywords your audience searches for the most.
 This will help your ads successfully reach your target audience.

-You’ll then bid for each keyword that you target by choosing how much you are willing to pay for each ad every time it’s clicked.
+You’ll then bid for each keyword that you target by choosing how much you’re willing to pay for each ad every time it’s clicked.
 This number is known as CPC, or cost-per-click.
+If your bid for a keyword is higher than other bidders, your ad has a higher chance of appearing.

 Easy industrial advertising wins